jmil/Bioe421_521-MicrocontrollerApplications/Lab 01 -- Raspberry Pi Config/C--UnderstandingTheShell.md

 		apt-get
 		git
 		python
+		raspistill
+		raspivid

 		shutdown

 1. Using your notes, answer the following questions.
-In your answers be sure to indicate the command(s) you used to arrive at your answer.
+In your answers **be sure to indicate** the command(s) you used to arrive at your answer.
 One lab partner should run the Pi while the other helps advise using the notes you generated.
-Switch roles mid-way through these questions.
+Switch roles mid-way through these questions so you each get a feel for the terminal.

 	1. What is your username?<br><br><br>
 	1. What is your short hostname?<br><br><br>